 - 1 tablespoon olive oil

-- You must thoroughly rinse off the chard leaves as they may be covered in grit.
+- Thoroughly rinse off the chard leaves as they may be covered in grit.
 I washed each leaf individually and then placed leaves in a colander to drain.

 - Tear chard leaves into bite sized pieces.